-The fund has identified three fish and wildlife management goals:
+The fund has three fish and wildlife management goals:

-- Maintain and grow sustainable fish populations and their habitat.
+- Maintain and grow sustainable fish populations and fish habitat; and

 - Maintain game populations and ensure accessible hunting.